-Please explore these links and citations for SHARRPP publications and findings:
+Please explore the following current SHARRPP publications and findings:

 Setting The Stage: Creating Study Sites That Promote the Safety and Dignity of Research Participants